lbwa/adminize-template/README.md

   <a href="https://lbwa.github.io/adminize-template">Online site</a>
 </p>

-> A front-end access control solution, implement by Vuejs 2.0.
+> A front-end access control solution, implemented by Vuejs 2.0.

 ## Features